Here’s Why We Won’t See Meaningful LGBT Representation in a Franchise Blockbuster Anytime Soon

 Make your characters textually queer, or keep it out your goddamn mouth.
 This whole "Oh, BTW Dumbledore is gay, Lando Calrissian is pansexual, Frodo Baggins was actually one of the founding members of the House of LaBeija…" Put it in the FUCKING movie or shut up, you coward.

 — [kie.ran] (@danblackroyd) May 17, 2018

 Spare us.
 Gone are the days where queer moviegoers should have to read between the lines (or read a chapter in The Celluloid Closet).
-If we can have well-written multidimensional gay characters on Star Trek Discovery and Black Lightning, we should be able to have one in a big-screen adaptation.
+If we can have well-written multidimensional gay characters on Star Trek: Discovery and Black Lightning, we should be able to have meaningful LGBT representation in blockbusters.